 - Elementary school students attending LA's BEST afterschool program improved their regular school day attendance and reported higher aspirations regarding finishing school and going to college.
 Additionally, LA's BEST participants are 20 percent less likely to drop out of school compared to matched nonparticipants.
-(UCLA National Center for Research on Evaluation, Standards and Student Testing, June 2000, December 2005 and September 2007) - High school students participating in Chicago's After School Matters program-which offers paid internships in the arts, technology, sports, and communications to teenagers in some of the city's most underserved schools-have higher class attendance, lower course failures and higher graduation rates than similar students who do not participate in the program.
-(University of Chicago, Chapin Hall Center for Children, 2007) - Ninth grade students who, in middle school, formerly participated in The After-School Corporation (TASC) funded afterschool programs had higher daily attendance and credit accumulation than matched nonparticipants.
-(Policy Studies Associates, Inc., October 2007) - Participants in the Breakthrough Collaborative program enrolled in college-preparatory mathematics courses at double the national average, and were accepted to college-preparatory high schools by more than 80 percent.
-(Breakthrough Collaborative, 2006) - Sixty-five percent of former Citizen Schools 8th Grade Academy participants enrolled in high-quality high schools compared to 26 percent of matched nonparticipants.
-Ninety-two percent of high exposure participants were promoted on time to the tenth grade.
-This is critical, since earning promotion to tenth grade on time is a key predictor of high school graduation.
-(Policy Studies Associates, Inc., December 2006) - A New Hampshire statewide study of students participating in academically focused afterschool programs found that more than half of regular attendees improved both behaviorally and academically.
-(RMC Research, 2005)
+(UCLA National Center for Research on Evaluation, Standards and Student Testing, 2005; 2007) - Students enrolled in the variety of afterschool and summer learning programs offered by Project Exploration were found to graduate at a rate of 95 percent, nearly double the overall rate of those attending Chicago Public Schools.
+Additionally, 60 percent of former participants enrolled in a four-year college are pursuing degrees in STEM-related fields.
+(Project Exploration, 2011) - High school students participating in Chicago's After School Matters program-which offers paid internships in the arts, technology, sports, and communications to teenagers in some of the city's most underserved schools-have higher class attendance, lower course failures and higher graduation rates than similar students who do not participate in the program.
+(University of Chicago, Chapin Hall Center for Children, 2007) - Ninth grade students who, during middle school, participated in afterschool programs funded by The After-School Corporation (TASC) had higher daily attendance and credit accumulation than matched nonparticipants.
+(Policy Studies Associates, Inc., October 2007) - Wisconsin teacher-reported improvements in behavior reflect that more than half of all regular 21st CCLC attendees improved in behaving well in class (53 percent), class participation (66 percent), being attentive in class (57 percent) and homework completion (66 percent).
+(Wisconsin Department of Public Instruction, 2010) - Fifty-nine percent of former Citizen Schools 8th Grade Academy participants enrolled in high-quality high schools compared to 28 percent of matched nonparticipants.
+Former Citizen Schools participants were also significantly more likely to graduate from high school in four years than were Boston Public Schools students overall.
+(Policy Studies Associates, Inc., July 2009)